ApiLogicServer/Docs/docs/Install-Eval-z.md

 <summary>What Is Happening</summary>

-You will now see 3 projects - open in VSCode, _in the Browser._  But that's just what you _see..._
+You will now see the template project - open in VSCode, _in the Browser._  But that's just what you _see..._

 Behind the scenes, Codespaces has requisitioned a cloud machine, and loaded the template - with a _complete development environment_ - Python, your dependencies, git, etc.